Power BI in your organization

 How can I prevent my existing users from starting to use Power BI?

 Disable automatic license distribution: Use this Windows PowerShell script to disable automatic license distributions for existing users.
-You do not need to repeat this process if you have already disabled automatic license distribution before (e.g. Office 365 Education for Students, Faculty and Staff).
+You do not need to repeat this process if you have already disabled automatic license distribution before (for example, Office 365 Education for Students, Faculty, and Staff).